mkondratek/git-machete-blog-post/blog.md

 ## Learn more

 The plugin is available from the [Marketplace](https://plugins.jetbrains.com/plugin/14221-git-machete "JetBrains Marketplace - Git Machete Plugin").
-It may differ a bit from presented version as some improvements may had been provided with the newest release.
+It may differ a bit from the presented version as some improvements may have been provided with the newest release.

 For additional reference, see the project on [GitHub](https://github.com/VirtusLab/git-machete-intellij-plugin#git-machete-intellij-plugin "GitHub - Git Machete Plugin").
 Feel free to open new issues (both bug reports and feature requests are welcome).